| | | |

 • Yellow paper or foam (for the star on top)

-• Markers or crayons (to add details or outline your Christmas Tree Art for Kids)
+• Markers or crayons (to add details)

-• Optional: Buttons, glitter, pom-poms, sequins, or stickers (to make your Creative Christmas Tree sparkle)
+• Optional: Buttons, glitter, pom-poms, sequins, or stickers

 How to Make a Paper Plate Christmas Tree (Step-by-Step Guide)